starlake-ai/starlake/src/main/python/starlake-dagster/README.md

 It is recommended to use it in combinaison with **[starlake dag generation](https://starlake-ai.github.io/starlake/docs/concepts/orchestration)**, but can be used directly as is in your **DAGs**.

+## Prerequisites

+Before installing starlake-dagster, ensure the following minimum versions are installed on your system:

+- starlake: 1.0.0 or higher
+- python: 3.8 or higher

 ## Installation

 ```bash